CSSPLICE/peml/README.md

-# PEML: The Program Exercise Markup Language
+# PEML: The Programming Exercise Markup Language

 This repository contains the **"peml" ruby gem**, a parser for PEML.